-Rebecca Hamilton is a former Reuters correspondent and the author of "Fighting for Darfur."
+Rebecca Hamilton is a former Reuters correspondent and the author of "Fighting for Darfur: Public Action and the Struggle to Stop Genocide."
 As a Pulitzer Center grantee, she served as the South Sudan correspondent for The Washington Post from 2010-2011.
-She now teaches at Columbia Law School.